darfink/radix-tree-map-lua/README.md

 - `TrieMap.new()`
   Creates an empty trie.

+- `TrieMap:entries([prefix])`
+  Returns an iterator over all entries in the trie, with an optional prefix.

+- `TrieMap:keys([prefix])`
+  Returns an iterator over all keys in the trie, with an optional prefix.

-- `TrieMap:iter([prefix])`
+- `TrieMap:values([prefix])`
   Returns an iterator over all values in the trie, with an optional prefix.

 - `TrieMap:get(key)`
   Retrieves a key's value from the trie, or `nil` if it doesn't exist.

+- `TrieMap:has(key)`
+  Returns whether an entry exists for the key or not.

 - `TrieMap:insert(key, value)`
   Inserts or replaces a key and its value.
 If an existing entry exists, its value is returned.
+  **NOTE**: This is an expensive operation.

 - `TrieMap:remove(key)`
-  Removes an entry from the trie, returning the value, or `nil` if it doesn't exist.
+  Removes an entry from the trie and returns the value, or `nil` if it doesn't exist.

 ## Example